Anxiety is a common disorder that occurs in people of all age groups due to many factors from daily routine stress factors to phobia and fears.

 Phobias and Fears

 This type of anxiety disorder manifests itself in obsessing over a particular fear to the point where you will freeze when put face to face with it.
-For example, if you are scared of spiders or heights, if put in front of a spider or taken on a ride in elevator with glass sides, you could freeze or act in an irrational way.
+For example, if you are scared of spiders or heights, if put in front of a spider or taken on an elevator ride with glass sides, you could freeze or act in an irrational way.

 Read more about Phobias & Fears here…